-This year I’m trying to narrow my focus to oils and small watercolor sketches.
 This is of zinnias and onions from my wife Ren’s garden.
 I got most of it in live, on a sunny September morning out in the garden, then finished it up in the studio.
 Our friend Lisa, has it up in her morning room.

 The winter snow blanketed the hills to the south of our porch.
 Catching the early, glowing light is a never ending challenge.